 To view our facilities on our website is great but read on to find out how you can truly experience Covesea Lighthouse.

-Covesea lighthouse is open for tours (weather permitting) on Saturdays at 10am and 11am from Easter or the first weekend in April, (whichever is the sooner), until the end of October.
+Covesea lighthouse is open for tours (weather permitting) on Saturdays at 11am and 12pm from Easter or the first weekend in April, (whichever is the sooner), until the end of October.
 Other times can be arranged by appointment.
-As tours are run entirely by volunteers, we would appreciate a minimum of 48 hours notice.
-These tours will always be dependent on the availability of our volunteer guides.
+As our tours are run entirely by volunteers, we would appreciate a minimum of 48 hours notice.
+These tours will always be dependant on the availability of our volunteer guides.

 To avoid disappointment pre book a tour by calling 01343 810664, leave a message advising your name and phone number, (some people forget!).
 A volunteer will call or text you back to confirm your booking.
 Alternatively email firstname.lastname@example.org and a volunteer will get back to you as soon as possible.
 Please note there is limited space in the lighthouse so, for safety reasons, numbers have to be restricted.
 Pre bookings will take priority over someone just arriving at tour times.